 5 Advantages to Winter Pruning

-by Kirsten Johnson, on February 3, 2016
+by Kirsten Johnson, on December 3, 2021

-Winter can be an ideal time to prune most tree and shrubs
+Winter can be an Ideal Time to Prune Most Tree and Shrubs

-There are many reasons to prune woody plants and its a good idea to understand why you are pruning before you start.
-Before making the first cut, ask yourself, Why am I removing this branch?
+There are many reasons to prune woody plants and it's a good idea to understand why you are pruning before you start.
+Before making the first cut, ask yourself, "Why am I removing this branch?"
 Have a goal in mind and a vision for how you want the shrub or tree to look when you are done.